-\begin{remark} Gaboriau proved the theorem for equivalence relations over standard Borel spaces, the case of general standard \pmp groupoids was considered by Sauer (adapted by Takimoto in our langage), see \cite{Sauer-Betti-groupoids-2005,Takimoto-cost-L2-2005}.
+\begin{rema} Gaboriau proved the theorem for equivalence relations over standard Borel spaces, the case of general standard \pmp groupoids was considered by Sauer (adapted by Takimoto in our langage), see \cite{Sauer-Betti-groupoids-2005,Takimoto-cost-L2-2005}.
 The proofs from \cite{gab_ihes, Takimoto-cost-L2-2005} also work in our non standard setting.
 Alternatively one can use the existence of a measurably free standard factor, Theorem~\ref{thm: standard factors}.
-See also \cite{Aaserud-Popa}. \end{remark}
+See also \cite{Aaserud-Popa}. \end{rema}